The best restaurants in Courchevel to suit all budgets…

 €€ – Mountain Restaurants

-Just under the Jardin Alpin bubble lift in Courchevel 1850 (or accessed on foot via the Croisette building), this new-ish café has good value lunch options and a relaxed atmosphere.
-It’s bustling from midday, so aim to get there earlier or later!
+Just under the Jardin Alpin bubble lift in Courchevel 1850 (or accessed on foot via the Croisette building), this café offers a reasonably priced lunch, coffee and cake treats and a relaxed atmosphere.
+It’s bustling around midday, so aim to arrive either earlier or later!

 Courchevel Moriond (1650)

-Owner Christophe has a smile for everyone at this ever popular lunch spot at the top of the Ariondaz bubble.
+There’s always a warm welcome at this ever popular lunch spot at the top of the Ariondaz bubble.
 Dine on salads, pasta and meats and soak up the stunning views from the terrace or next to enormous windows.
 Leave a space for a slice of tart and a vin chaud!

 A friendly spot between the two St Martin lifts, La Loy has a quirky vibe and a classic mountain food menu.